Bowens disease is a form of skin cancer confined to the top layer of the skin.

-Bowen’s disease is a form of skin cancer confined to the top layer of the skin.
-It is characterized by a persistent, non-elevated, red, scaly or crusted plaque with a small potential to turn into an invasive SCC.
+Bowens Disease is characterized by a persistent, non-elevated, red, scaly or crusted plaque with a small potential to turn into an invasive Squamous Cell Carcinoma (SCC).

 Treatments available are very similar to those for solar keratosis: cryotherapy (freezing), a variety of topical creams, curettage, photodynamic therapy, laser and surgical excision.